DidactHQ/didact-docs/docs/getting-started/use-cases.md

 Software designed to handle this job function (pun intended) needs to be highly performant, expose a high degree of observability, capture critical logging events, and be well-documented.

+## Long Running Jobs

+Long running tasks are also a common need for many industries.
+Rather than hang up an HTTP request for an overextended amount of time, many developers prefer to offload long running tasks to an asynchronous, queue-based process.
+Didact provides a powerful SQL-based queue with maximum obervability through Didact UI, allowing you to offload expensive operations and time-consuming work to a dedicated service on your backend and free up your client.

+## Scheduled Jobs

+Ask any .NET developer about reoccurring scheduled jobs, and chances are they have built and launched a .NET console application on Windows task scheduler or as a Windows service.
+Whether it's every X minutes, the first of the month, or some obscure CRON schedule, it's a common need for a team of any industry, for customers or for internal use, and often times very critical to business operations.
+Scheduled jobs are an essential piece of any job orchestrator and a direct use case for what Didact as your .NET job orchestrator.

 ## Data Pipelines and ETL

 Perhaps under the umbrella of background jobs, many a .NET developer or data engineer find themselves needing to build some sort of data pipeline.